 A property management company will take on the crucial tasks of setting the rent and collecting it.
-Here are their procedures:
+Here are some of the procedures:

-- Calculations – Property managers will make an accurate calculation of the unit’s value and determine the ideal rennt rate.
+- Calculations: Property managers will make an accurate calculation of the unit’s value and determine the ideal rent rate.
 They will also determine the accurate rental occupancy rate, which will lead to shortened vacancy cycles.

 Property managers will be able to establish a functional, effective dynamic to tend to all maintenance issues.
 They will always get issues fixed quickly and sufficiently.

 - Contacts: Property managers will have credible, reliable handymen in their contacts.
 Some may even have entire crews that will be on call for any maintenance requests or emergencies.